amwong/dotfiles/rbac_doc.md

 The dashboard assigns an ID to the user, and the user appears in the Users category.

 ###Disabling or enabling a user
-If you have the Cloud_Admin role you can enable and disable user accounts.
+If you have the cloud_admin role you can enable and disable user accounts.
 When you disable a user account, the user can no longer log in.
 However, the data for the user is maintained so that you can enable the user at any time.

 1. In the Admin tab, open the Identity panel and click on **Users**.
 2. Locate the user that you want to disable or enable in the Users list.